supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 ### Task 5: Perform a failover of the Hyper-V virtual machine

 1. On **SEA-SVR2**, in the browser window displaying the Azure portal, on the **SEA-CORE1** replicated items blade go to the Compute and Network setting and review the virtual machine size.
-Validate that the size is set to A1_v2, if not edit the size to be A1_v2.
+Validate that the size is set to A1_v2, if not edit the size to be A1_v2 and click on **Save**.

 1. Go back to the overview and initiate **Test failover** with the following settings (leave others with their default values) and select **OK (2)**: